nlisgo/drupal-travis-ci/README.md

 	git remote ...

 Build a site from the drupalmatic profile.
 This will be replaced by a script soon-ish.
+Be sure and substitute your database credentials and db name in the `drush si` command.

 	drush make drushmake/drupalmatic.make drupal
 	cp -r drushmake/drupalmatic drupal/profiles